 Home > UN and ROK > Policy on Major Issues > International peace and security

 The United Nations, pursuant to its responsibilities under its Charter, has made every effort to reinforce its role in conflict prevention, peacekeeping, and post-conflict peace building.
-The Republic of Korea has also actively participated in the efforts of the United Nations in making the world a better and safer place while simultaneously coping with new challenges of the 21st Century.
+The Republic of Korea has also actively participated in the efforts of the United Nations in making the world a better and safer place, while simultaneously coping with new challenges of the 21st Century.

-The membership of the Republic of Korea to the Security Council in 1996-1997 has provided us with a renewed motivation to take on a more proactive role for the promotion of international peace and security.
-During its membership, the Republic of Korea focused on upgrading the Council's transparency, protecting humanitarian assistance to refugees and others, and enhancing the Council's capacity for resolving regional conflicts.
-During its presidency, the Republic of Korea initiated an open debate on the protection for humanitarian assistance to refugees and others in conflict situations, adopted four resolutions (1107-1110), and issued eight presidential statements (S/PRST/1997/25-32).
+Membership of the Republic of Korea to the Security Council in 1996-1997 provided a renewed motivation to take on a more proactive role in the promotion of international peace and security.
+During its membership, the Republic of Korea focused on upgrading the Council's transparency, protecting humanitarian assistance to refugees and others, as well as enhancing the Council's capacity for resolving regional conflicts.
+While serving as President of the Security Council, the Republic of Korea initiated an open debate on protecting humanitarian assistance to refugees and others in conflict situations, adopted four resolutions (1107-1110), and issued eight presidential statements (S/PRST/1997/25-32).